thisismyrobot/chrome-decrypt.ps1/README.md

 ## Minified version

-This is hand-minified (1220 chars), if you can do better please consider opening a PR so I can include it here and give you're PS minification skills some credit! :)
+This is hand-minified (1220 chars), if you can do better please consider opening a PR so I can include it here and give your PS minification skills some credit! :)

 ## Acknowledgements